Ypertex/blog/content/articles/tools-for-the-smart-start-up-in-2018-1/index.md

 This is probably a no-brainer, but still: Just have your team use their privately owned devices to work on your project.
 These are already set up and operational, so you and your teammates can hit the ground running.
 This concept of <abbr="Bring Your Own Device">BYOD</abbr> will carry you a long way.

-At some point though, your team probably will run into more and more issues due to the different setups of their hardware and operating systems: Apple users might have problems to work on files that are used by users with Microsoft devices–while the Windows people might not be able to execute applications that run just fine on macOS systems.
+At some point, though, your team will probably run into more and more issues due to differences in their hardware and operating systems: Apple users might have problems working on files that are used by users with Microsoft devices, while Windows users might not be able to execute applications that run just fine on macOS systems.
 The friction caused by BYOD starts to show.

 One way to deal with this is to install a hypervisor on each device and run a virtual machine on top of it.
 This gives you the ability to align the virtual working environment of all team members and eliminate interoperability issues.
 For example: With [VirtualBox](https://www.virtualbox.org/) as hypervisor and a Linux distribution like [Ubuntu](https://www.ubuntu.com/) as the desktop operating system for the virtual machines, you can set up a cost-free and homogeneous virtual workplace for your entire team.
 (In cases where Linux is no option and you need a Microsoft operating system: There are ways to buy genuine but cheap software [as described below](#microsoft-software-licensing).
 Virtualizing Apple operating systems, unfortunately, is no practical option due to legal and technical impediments.)